-Whatever you do, write it down somewhere in a planner, online calendar or even just a document!
+Whatever you do, write it down somewhere in a planner, online calendar, or even just a google doc!

 Choose Your Curriculum

-Reflect on our current curriculum to see if it’s still working well and decide if you want to continue with it the next year.
-Read reviews on curriculum you are considering, ask questions in Facebooks groups, and really consider what all you want to do the next year.
+Reflect on your current curriculum to see if it’s still working well and decide if you want to continue with it the next year.
+Read reviews on curriculum you are considering, ask questions in Facebooks groups, and really consider what you want to do next year.
 Look at academic standards for the upcoming year to make sure you’re planning for everything you need to be.

 This is one of the most time consuming steps, especially if you’re going to be changing things up next year.
-Take your time, don’t rush into any decisions.
+Take your time.
+Don’t rush into any decisions.
 Read reviews and see the curriculum in person if you can.
-It’s so hard to choose because there are so many great curriculums out there!
-Don’t get sucking into the fear of missing out, find the one that will work well for you and your child.
+It’s so hard to choose because there are so many great curricula out there!
+Don’t get sucked into the fear of missing out though.
+Find the curricula that will work well for you and your child.